Biarlah Rahsia

 "Biarlah Rahsia" (Let It Be A Secret) is a song written and performed by Malaysian pop singer-songwriter Siti Nurhaliza and composed by Melly Goeslaw.
-The song was released as the first single from her eleventh album, Transkripsi.
+The song was released as the first single from her twelfth album, Transkripsi.
 It earned the Best Song award at the Anugerah Planet Muzik in 2007.
 "Biarlah Rahsia" is, to date, Siti's most successful single from her Transkripsi album.

 Background and writing

 The song was originally composed and written by Melly Goeslaw.
 Siti changed the lyrics after she heard the song for the first time, and she was credited for re-writing the lyrics..
 Siti's vocal range in this song is G3-E5.

 Rumours had it that this song was produced as a response to the heavy media pressure in 2006 whether she will marry Datuk Khalid Mohamad Jiwa (commonly referred to by Datuk K) or not.
 The title of the song "Biarlah Rahsia" (Let It Be A Secret) speaks for itself.